rabbit-ear/rabbit-ear-app/readme.md

 new:

-- [ ] ability to adjust epsilon app-wide
-- [ ] modify CP (scale, transform), zoom doesn't work.
 - [x] new tool: rect
 - [ ] new tool: circle arc
 - [ ] new tool: compass straight edge style ruler marks
-- [ ] file_ metadata made it into a frame. caused issues when saving
+- [ ] new tool: rabbit ear. except make it the straight skeleton. convex only.
+- [ ] new tool: sink. can go in conjunction with straight skeleton.

 high priority:

-- [ ] getFilenameParts does not work with windows paths (backslash not forwardslash)
-- [ ] in progress tool leaving canvas, reset, causing issues with further ui input.
 - [ ] "There are too many active WebGL contexts on this page, the oldest context will be lost."
 - [ ] when layer solver cannot solve, show violations between faces.
 - [ ] glitchy graphics near 1x1 scale.
 (500px works, scale-transform might not work)
-- [ ] "save as" after saving to a Desktop document, weird directory invalid error
-- [ ] simulator "reset", or better "reset zoom" should also reset it's camera
-- [ ] webgl perspective zoom broken.
+- [ ] modify CP (scale, transform), zoom doesn't work.
 - [ ] !!! layer order solved - change assignment - layer order needs to be deleted
 - [ ] layer order - report number of face-pairs, auto solve if number is low
 - [ ] layer order - report multiple solutions, somehow allow them to toggle it.
 - [ ] right mouse click changes to camera to pan around.
 - [ ] foldedLine tool should re-assign existing creases that lay along the path.
-- [ ] rabbit ear tool. except make it the straight skeleton. convex only.
 - [ ] export multiple arrangements of crease patterns and folded forms
 - [ ] "toggleAssignment" to "toggleAssignments"
-- [ ] delete all frames and draw edges with no frame. also, make empty frame is buggy.
 - [ ] svg import bug, path parse error i think
 - [ ] better single vertex analysis.
 - [ ] frames can vertically scroll.